Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Simple Dumbell/README.md

   > Experiment is ran for simulationTime = 20 seconds.

-  > There are 8 nodes at both right and left side of simple dumbell (--leftSTAs=8 --rightSTAs=8).
+  > There are 3 nodes at both right and left side of simple dumbell (--leftSTAs=3 --rightSTAs=3 which is default).

   > 802.11b is used as the WIFI STANDARD for the experiment ( which is the default ).